How To Share Files Between Two Computers Using Wifi

 From the “I can share or receive content from” drop-down box, then select “Everyone nearby”.
 This is particularly if you are not using your PCs for this process.

 From the PC you are sending the file from, Right-click on the file you want to share, then click Share to bring out the Share dialog box.

 After completing this process, the sending computer will begin searching for the destination computer which should appear on the drop-down list.
 Click on the name of the receiving computer to complete the file sharing process.

 On the receiving computer, click Save and Open option when prompted with two options: Save & Open, Save, and Decline save the received file.

 “Save & Open, Save and Decline” disappears after a few seconds.
 Do ensure you look out for the notification.
 However, If you cannot find the “Save & Open, Save and Decline” notification on the desktop, click on the Action Center icon on the taskbar to see the notification

 By default, all received files are saved in the Downloads folder.
-You can change this by going to Settings > System > Shared Experiences, then click on the Change button under “Save files I Receive” to section.
+You can change this by going to Settings > System > Shared Experiences, then click on the Change button under the “Save files I Receive” section.

 Copyright – How To Share Files Between Two Computers Using Wifi